taobataoma/meanTorrent/README.md

 31. Complete movie collections support, Admin can create a collection and insert any movie into it, user can view collection and download all torrents of the collection.
 32. Sort on torrent Vote, seeders, leechers, finished data on torrent list table head clicked events.
 33. Simple vip donate payment function, support Paypal me, Alipay Qrcode and Weixin QRcode.
-34. meanTorrent can backup mongo database into to a .tar files automatic at midnight everyday, and Admin/Oper can manage or download these files.
+34. meanTorrent can backup mongo database into to a .tar files automatic at midnight everyday, and Admin can manage or download these files.

 #### Chat room feature:
 1. Users name list